dzweben/personal-AiAgent/ReadMe.md

 # AiAgent - a project for fun!

 This is a **personal project** I built for fun to explore how to create a simple AI-powered research assistant in Python.
 I got bored and did this for literally no reason.
 The project integrates **LangChain**, **OpenAI**, **Anthropic**, and community tools (DuckDuckGo & Wikipedia) to run queries, parse structured outputs, and even save results to a text file.

-##  Features that I used to build a lil' LLM, cause why not!
+##  Features that I used to build a lil' LLM, cause why not!?
 - Uses **LangChain** with:
   - `langchain-openai` → access to OpenAI’s GPT models.
   - `langchain-anthropic` → access to Anthropic’s models.